andreafuturi/gitmini/README.md

   - Apply your changes again `git stash pop`

 In the future it will be possible to run update every n seconds to be always updated and receive conflicts as soon as possible.

-`git pause `

-It is used internally when you start a new ticket without publishing the one you were working on.
-It will stash current changes with `git stash push -m "name of current WIP"`